telerik/blazor-docs/knowledge-base/upload-azure-blob-storage.md

 ### Security

 No matter which component you use, we recommend sending the file to the Blazor application server first.
-This will spare the need to expose sensitive authentication information about the blob storage to the client, especially in FileSelect + WebAssembly scenarios.
+This will spare the need to expose sensitive authentication information about the blob storage to the client.